Otros Ejercicios

 And I know I wouldn't be there to help you along.

-And it's name that helped to you strong.
+And it's that name that to make you strong.

-Now you just fought one of a fight,
+Now you fought one hell of a fight,

 And I know you hate me and ya got the right,